The Navarro Conjecture for the alternating groups: Introduction

 Even though there cannot exist a bijection $\Irr_{p'}(G)\rightarrow \Irr_{p'}(\operatorname{N}_G(P))$ that commutes with ${\mathcal G}_n$, Gabriel Navarro observed in~\cite{NavarroGalois} that there should exist a bijection commuting with a special subgroup $\mathcal H_n$ of $\mathcal G_n$.
-More precisely, if we write $n=p^fm$ with $m$ prime to $p$, then $\omega_n$ can be uniquely writen as a product $\omega\delta$, where $\omega$ has order $p^f$ and $\delta$ has order $m$.
+More precisely, if we write $n=p^{\ell}m$ with $m$ prime to $p$, then $\omega_n$ can be uniquely writen as a product $\omega\delta$, where $\omega$ has order $p^{\ell}$ and $\delta$ has order $m$.
 It follows that $\mathcal G_n=\mathcal K_n\times\mathcal J_n$, where $\mathcal K_n$ and $\mathcal J_n$ are respectively the subgroups of $\mathcal G_n$ fixing $\delta$ and $\omega$.
 Let $\sigma_n$ be the element of $\mathcal J_n$ such that $\sigma_n(\delta)=\delta^p$.
-If we set $\mathcal H_n=\mathcal K_n\times \langle \sigma_n\rangle$, then $\mathcal K_n$ is isomorphic to $\operatorname{Gal}(\Q_{p^f}|\Q)$, and $\mathcal H_n$ is thus the subgroup of $\mathcal G_n$ which acts on the $p'$-roots of unity of $\Q_n$ by a power of $p$.
+If we set $\mathcal H_n=\mathcal K_n\times \langle \sigma_n\rangle$, then $\mathcal K_n$ is isomorphic to $\operatorname{Gal}(\Q_{p^{\ell}}|\Q)$, and $\mathcal H_n$ is thus the subgroup of $\mathcal G_n$ which acts on the $p'$-roots of unity of $\Q_n$ by a power of $p$.
 In~\cite[Conjecture A]{NavarroGalois}, Navarro conjectured that for any $f\in\mathcal H_n$, there are the same number of characters of $\Irr_{p'}(G)$ and of $\Irr_{p'}(\operatorname{N}_G(P))$ fixed by $f$.
 In the following, elements of $\mathcal H_n$ will be called \emph{Navarro automorphisms}.

-This conjecture is proved for groups of odd order by Isaacs~\cite{IsaacsSolv}, for solvable groups by Dade, for sporadic groups, for symmetric groups by Fong, for simple groups of Lie type in defining characteristic by L. Ruhstorfer~\cite{Ruhstorfer}, and for alternating groups whenever $p=2$ by the second author in~\cite{RishiNathAlt}. {In~\cite{Turull}, Alexander Turull gave a conjecture which implies the Navarro conjecture.
-He proved in~\cite{Turull} his condition for the special linear groups in defining characteristic and in~\cite{Turull2} for $p$-solvable groups.} In this paper, we prove the conjecture for the alternating groups whenever $p$ is odd.
-More precisely, we show the following result.
+While significant progress has been made on the McKay conjecture, evidence of the veracity of the Navarro refinement has been limited to a handful of cases: groups of odd order by Isaacs~\cite{IsaacsSolv}, for solvable groups (E. Dade), for sporadic groups, for symmetric groups (P. Fong), for simple groups of Lie type in defining characteristic (L. Ruhstorfer~\cite{Ruhstorfer}), and for alternating groups for $p=2$ (by the second author ~\cite{RishiNathAlt}).
+A. Turull gave {in~\cite{Turull} a conjecture which implies the Navarro conjecture.
+He proved in~\cite{Turull} his conjecture for the special linear groups in defining characteristic and in~\cite{Turull2} for $p$-solvable groups.} Recently, Navarro, Spaeth and Vallejo proved a reduction theorem of Navarro refinement to the quasisimple groups~\cite{NavarroSpaethVallejo}.

+In this paper, we verify that when $p$ is odd the conjecture holds for an important family of simple groups, the alternating groups.
+More precisely, we will prove the following general result.

 \begin{theorem} Let $n$ be a positive integer, and {$2<p\leq n$} be an odd prime number.
 Fix {a Sylow $p$-subgroup $P$} of $\Alt_n$.
 Then there is a natural $\mathcal H_{n!/2}$-equivariant bijection

 \end{theorem}